imagineLife/big-site/content/mongo/aggregations/addfields.md

 - explicitly names the fields to KEEP in the `$project` stage
 - changes the _values_ of those fields in the `addField` stage
+  - addFields will _reassign values of existing fields_ if the field name is already present through a previous pipeline: below, the `gravity` field gets passed through the first `project` stage, and gets reassigned in the `addFields` stage

 ```bash
 db.solarSystem.aggregate([